Quick overview

 - Some real estate agencies and property management companies also offer franchise opportunities.
 In the Czech Republic, these include RE/MAX or Century 21.

-Franchising is an interesting business model with advantages and disadvantages.
+Franchising offerings in the Czech Republic include dozens of different brands across industries – from fast food to fitness to real estate.
+It is an interesting business model with advantages and disadvantages.
 On the one hand, you get access to an established brand and a proven business model.
 On the other hand, franchising can mean high costs and limited independence.
 In addition, it should be taken into account that there is no specific legal regulation of franchising in the Czech Republic, so it is crucial that the franchise agreement contains clear provisions regarding the rights and obligations of both parties, fees and other aspects.
 It is also important to carefully consider your objectives and resources when deciding on a franchise.
-Each franchise system is unique, so you need to carefully examine whether it is the right choice for you.
+Every franchise offering is different, so it is important to carefully examine whether a particular franchise system fits your goals, opportunities and business style.